Housing and Innovation in Revit (HIR)

 Introduction and Overview

 The current industry-standard software for Building Information Modeling (BIM) is Autodesk Revit.
-The ultimate goal is to present the university with a building model that will include classrooms, lecture halls, a recreational space, dorms, and facilities to enhance the student quality of life.
-The final submission will include a Revit model and physical prototype of the building designed.
+The ultimate goal is to present the university with a building design that will display the classrooms, lecture halls, a recreational space, dorms, and facilities that will enhance the student quality of life.
+The final submission will include a Revit design and physical prototype of the building designed.

 Specifications